 A victim may simply believe that their discomfort is normal or brought on by stress.
 In truth, however, signs of a head injury likely indicate that you have a head injury.
 Seek medical attention immediately if you begin to experience headaches, loss of consciousness, blurred vision, difficulty speaking, limited mobility, unexplained anger or irritability, or seizures.

 Emotional Trauma: You’re not only at risk of suffering physical injuries in a car accident.
-Victims, particularly those involved in violent crashes, can experience severe emotional trauma.
+Victims, particularly those involved in violent crashes, can experience severe pain and suffering damages.
 Post-traumatic stress disorder, or PTSD, is incredibly common after an accident.

 However, the signs and symptoms of PTSD often take time to manifest.
 A victim may not truly identify the extent of their trauma until long after the accident.
 Signs of PTSD may include guilt, loneliness, withdrawal from social activities, hostility and agitation, insomnia, and flashbacks.